monome/iii/README.md

 `wrap(n,min,max)` wraps integer `n` to a positive `min`/`max` range.

 ## notes

-- Lua is 1-indexed, so grid coordinates start at 1,1, and metro indexes also start at 1.
+- Lua is 1-indexed, so grid coordinates start at 1,1, and metro indices also start at 1.
 - Script size is currently limited to 32k.
 (This could change if needed).

 ## TODO